kelvinlin97/Google-Sheets-Scraper/README.md

 # Demo

-You can check out our application at
+You can check out our application at: https://salty-woodland-35192.herokuapp.com/

 # Setup

 1. Fork and clone this repo.
+2. Install dependencies: pip install -r requirement.txt
-2. flask run
+3. flask run
-3. Get scraping!
+4. Get scraping!

 # Technologies